appfast-io/docs/docs/BLOCKS/article-detail.md

 title: Article Detail
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Article Detail is a block that allows you to display an article on the screen.
+It uses the id of the article you clicked on the [Article List block](article-list).

 ## Common Properties